For people experiencing winter Seasonal Affective Disorder, or SAD, the winter months can feel not so merry and bright.

 -Craving for carbohydrates

-If you or someone you know may be experiencing winter Seasonal Affective Disorder, you should speak with the doctor to help set up a treatment plan that’s right for you.
-There are also some steps that can be taken at home to help yourself or your loved one.
+If you or someone you know may be experiencing winter Seasonal Affective Disorder, consider speaking with the doctor to help set up a treatment plan that’s right for you.
+There are also some steps that can be taken at home to help yourself or a loved one.

 Plan A Trip

 If it’s possible, plan a trip to a warmer, more sunnier location.
-Sometimes, you need a break from the cold and darker environment.
-In addition to the sunnier skies, planning a trip gives you something exciting to look forward to, which can improve your mood.
+Sometimes, we need a break from the cold and darker environment.
+In addition to the sunnier skies, planning a trip can give us something exciting to look forward to, which can improve one’s mood.

 Consider Light Therapy